Heinen Landscape Turns Rainfall Nightmares into Drainage Solutions

 With recent heavy rain in Kansas City, more and more homeowners are calling Heinen regarding property drainage issues.
-From pooling water drowning your lawn and plants to leaky basement walls and floors, poor drainage and standing water can cause major problems and lead to expensive foundation repairs.
+From pooling water drowning your lawn and plants to leaky basement walls and floors, poor drainage around your property can cause major problems and lead to expensive foundation and landscaping repairs.

-Heinen has helped hundreds of families alleviate years of poor drainage problems and avoid even more serious property damage by designing and implementing dependable drainage systems that protect property for a lifetime.
-If you’ve had property flooding issues caused by recent rain, call Heinen – we have 30+ years of experience in turning water nightmares into drainage solutions.
+Heinen has helped hundreds of homeowners alleviate years of poor drainage problems and avoid even more serious property damage by designing and implementing dependable drainage systems, such as French drains, retaining walls, and dry creek beds, that protect property for a lifetime.
+If you’ve had property flooding issues caused by recent rain, call Heinen – we have 40+ years of experience in turning water nightmares into drainage solutions.

 Signs of Drainage Problems

 Do you have any of the following?
-If you answer yes to any of the questions, you may want to call Heinen’s professionals for help.
+If you answer yes to any of the questions, speak with the drainage specialists at Heinen Landscape.

 Each inch of rain that falls on 1,000 square feet of a roof produces more than 600 gallons of runoff—enough to fill 10 bathtubs to the brim.
-Dumping that much water too close to the foundation can send it right into the basement, where it can ruin furnishings, flooring, and all the stuff you swore you’d put on shelves one day.
+Dumping that much water too close to the foundation can send it right into the basement, where it can cause major damage to the structural integrity of the home.

 Water stains and seepage in the basement